Eggie Dallard

 Maurice Julius Dallard (May 6, 1899 – November 26, 1933), nicknamed "Eggie", was an American Negro league first baseman in the 1920s and 1930s.
 A native of Winslow, New Jersey, Dallard made his Negro leagues debut in 1921 with the Hilldale Club.
-He went on to play for several teams, including the Washington/Wilmington Potomacs and Baltimore Black Sox, and finished his career in 1933 with the Philadelphia Stars.
-Dallard died in Philadelphia, Pennsylvania in 1933 at age 34.
+He went on to play for several teams, including the Washington/Wilmington Potomacs and Baltimore Black Sox, and concluded his career in 1933 with the Philadelphia Stars.
+Dallard died in Philadelphia, Pennsylvania, in 1933 at age 34.